ENCCS/gpu-programming/content/9-non-portable-kernel-models.rst

 Pros and cons of native programming models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-There are advatanges and limitations to CUDA and HIP:
+There are advantanges and limitations to CUDA and HIP:

 CUDA Pros:
    1. Performance Boost: CUDA is designed for NVIDIA GPUs and delivers excellent performance.